In squash, the serve isn’t that important.

 - For a lob serve, you should aim at a higher point on the front wall.

 - For a smash serve, your focus should be slightly above the service line.

 - For backhand serve, focus towards the left of the middle line, which should be ½ way up the front wall.

 Here’s a video to help you understand the concept;

 Types of Squash Serves

 Before we start talking about types of serves, are you sure you got an appropriate racquet?
-Well, if you still have some doubts, please check out our buying guide on the best squash racquets to buy in 2020.
+Well, if you still have some doubts, please check out our buying guide on the best squash racquets to buy.

 Now that you have a clue of where you should aim as you serve, let’s give you a detailed analysis of the different types of serves;

 The lob serve is the most commonly used serve in the game of squash.

 In fact, it’s ranked first among the famous squash shots.